By early 2024, the sales team was promising things the system couldn't deliver.

 From rigidity to the "contract → packages → cycles" model

 Before, everything revolved around a "monolithic contract" that stored all parameters in one place: how many credits, which products (workstations, meeting rooms, events), pricing, renewal dates.
 If a company had 5 departments and wanted different terms for each?
-Spreadsheet time, managed by hand.
-Wanted a quarterly package and a semi-annual one running in parallel?
-Required a manual exception.
-Needed to transfer credits from one group to another?
-Open a support ticket.
+Spreadsheet time, managed by hand (by the nail).

 The squad's first move was to rethink the current structure, creating a new layered architecture: